 It is important that you let your therapist or instructor know when you are in pain or feel uncomfortable in any way.
 As always, know and respect your own limits and ‘listen to your body’.

-This article was not intended to diagnose or treat.
-Please consult with your physician prior to participating in any exercise program or yoga class.
+**This article was not intended to diagnose, treat or act as medical advice.
+Please consult with your physician prior to following these tips or participating in any of these exercises or practices in this article.**